isaac-sim/IsaacAutomator/README.md

 # Isaac Automator (v3)

-Isaac Automator allows a quick deployment of Isaac Sim and Isaac Lab to the public clouds (AWS, GCP, Azure, and Alibaba Cloud are currently supported).
+Isaac Automator allows quick deployment of Isaac Sim and Isaac Lab to public clouds (AWS, GCP, Azure, and Alibaba Cloud are currently supported).

-The result is a fully configured remote-desktop cloud workstation, which can be used for development and testing of the robotic applications within minutes and on a budget.
-Isaac Automator supports varierty of GPU instances and stop-start functionality to save on cloud costs, provides tools to aid the workflow (uploading and downloading data, autorun, deployment management, etc).
+The result is a fully configured remote desktop cloud workstation that you can use to develop and test robotic applications within minutes and on a budget.
+Isaac Automator supports a variety of GPU instances and stop/start functionality to save on cloud costs and provides tools to aid your workflow (uploading and downloading data, autorun, deployment management, etc.).

 - [Installation](#installation)
   - [Installing Docker](#installing-docker)